Librarian’s dementia inspires bucket-list moonshot

 RED is also the title of the longest of the books—the novel Rubrum (Latin for “Red”), released on September 22, 2020, the Eldreds’ 30th wedding anniversary.
 The Red Button, a novel about Ebenezer Scrooge’s broken engagement, was released one month later.
 Keith hopes it will create a new tradition among actors playing Scrooge: A red button in one pocket.

 Their social media (everywhere @thisisdotred) includes The Daily RED, an image captioned with an acronym spelling “RED.”
-To date, there are over 460 images.
-Their web address is literally THIS IS RED: www.thisis.red (not .com), where an email signup offers four of the twenty titles free.
+To date, there are over 570 images.
+Their web address is literally THIS IS RED: www.thisis.red (not .com), where an email signup offers four of the 20 titles free.

 When not aiding Janet, Keith works on promoting THIS IS RED.

 All project profits go to the library, with no income to the Eldreds.
 They have a long way to go.
-The total to date is $6,329.32.
+The total to date is $16,946.74.
+This includes a $10,000 national recognition, the American Library Association Lemony Snicket Prize for Noble Librarians Facing Adversity, which Janet turned over to the library in full.

 “Aside from raising our sons,” Keith says, “Janet and I have done nothing more important than THIS IS RED.
 It’s a shared calling.
 My writing is motivated by love for her and our esteem for libraries.”